cseanburns/journal-issues/manuscript.md

 on when they become available online, as online-first articles, and then by issue and volume numbers.
+Instead, they can publish after peer-review and formatting and drop the production of journal issues.
 Issue and volume numbers are
 strictly a print-based artifact, put in use to bundle articles into booklets